2023 Ontario Liberal Party leadership election

-The 2023 Ontario Liberal Party leadership election was held following the resignation of Steven Del Duca on June 2, 2022, after the party won only 8 seats and failed again to gain official party status in the general election.
-The leadership votes were held between November 25–26, with the ballots counted and announced on December 2, with Bonnie Crombie winning on the third ballot.
+The Ontario Liberal Party held a leadership contest in 2023 to elected a new leader to succeed former leader Steven Del Duca, who resigned after the party having failed to win enough seats to secure party status for the second time in a row in the 2022 Ontario general election.
+The leadership contest, featuring four candidates all having served in the House of Commons but only one with a current seat in the provincial legislature, concluded eighteen months later with balloting held on November 25 and 26, and resulted announced on December 2, 2023.
+Mississauga Mayor and former Liberal MP Bonnie Crombie was elected on the third ballot/count.

 Background

 In the 2022 general election, the Ontario Liberal Party saw a modest increase in support over their 2018 result, finishing second in the popular vote.
 However, the party won only 8 seats, once again falling short of official party status.
 On the night of the election, Del Duca, who had failed to win back his own riding of Vaughan—Woodbridge, announced his resignation as party leader, stating that a leadership race would be organized to take place "as soon as is reasonable".

-On January 5, 2023, the party released a full report of their campaign debrief following the 2022 election.
+On January 5, 2023, the party released a report of their 2022 campaign debrief.
 One of the main recommendations was for the party to conduct a review of the leadership election process.
 On January 9, 2023, interim leader John Fraser announced that the party would proceed with consultations looking at whether there should be changes to delegated convention rules.

-In March 2023, at the party's Annual General Meeting, a constitutional amendment was approved which changed the leadership election process from a delegated leadership convention to a weighted One Member One Vote system.
+At it annual meeting held in Hamilton in March 2023, the party voted overwhelmingly to eliminate delegated leadership convention as the final step for leadership election and mandated that the next leader be elected by party members voting directly by ranked ballots.
+The new voting process and tabulation system retained the key basic premise that all electoral districts being given equal weight in the selection of the leader regardless of the size of their membership or their electoral history.
+The vote tabulation system adopted is substantially the same as the system used by the federal Liberal and Conservative parties, and the Ontario Progressive Conservative Party.

+By voting to eliminate leadership convention, the Ontario Liberal Party made itself the bookends of a chapter of historical significance.
+Its 1919 leadership convention, held seven weeks before the federal Liberal convention that elected William Lyon Mackenzie King, was the first competitive leadership convention for any Canadian political party with parliamentary representation.
+Its 2020 leadership convention that elected Del Duca immediately before COVID lock-down was the last leadership convention held by any party of significance in Canada.